Back to Blog

 In a recent proprietary audit for a 50-employee B2B marketing agency, we uncovered a staggering 112 active SaaS subscriptions.
 The breakdown of this unchecked proliferation was illuminating:

-CategoryPercentage of Total SubscriptionsMonthly Waste (Estimated)Quantifiable Impact (Annualized)
+CategoryPercentage of Total SubscriptionsMonthly Waste (Calculated)Quantifiable Impact (Annualized)

 The Security Exposure: 100 Open Doors